fgl27/SmartTwitchTV/README.md

 How the application works
 ==============

-The application is splinted on two parts, a web app and apk.
+The application is splinted in two parts, a web app and Android apk.

 ### The web app